robwoodford/SEC-Card-Game/reading-a-card.md

 **Carbon Savings Indicator** provides a scale from \*, bringing modest improvements, to \*\*\*\*\*, with very large carbon savings.

 The levels can only be very rough because your costs and benefits will depend on your building and how you use it, but we hope they form a useful guide.

+If you feel stuck, look for Magic Wand cards (shown with an icon).
+These are the cards that can be real game-changers because they make a big change from “business as usual.”